sbcgua/ajson/docsite/docs/90-utilities.md

 Class `zcl_ajson_utilities` provides the following methods:

-- `new` - static method to create an instance (the shortcut for pre 7.4 abap releases)
+- `new` - static method to create an instance (the shortcut for pre 7.4 ABAP releases)
 - `diff` - returns all inserts, deletions, and changes between two JSON objects
 - `sort` - returns JSON string with nodes sorted alphabetically
-- `is_equal` - returns true if 2 jsons (or json string) are deeply equal
+- `is_equal` - returns true if 2 JSONs (or JSON string) are deeply equal
-- `merge` - merges 2 jsons together
+- `merge` - merges 2 JSONs together
 - `iterate_array` - iterates through nodes of an array
 - `iterate_object` - iterates through nodes of an object